 We've all observed what happens when single-family houses in a multi-residence zone are sold to a developer -- an $800,000 house is demolished, and two townhouses in the $1.5 million range.
 This is not making Newton more affordable.
-Density proponents say 'that's under current zoning,' but analysis by Councilor at Large Pam Wright, Ward 3's representative on the Zoning & Planning Committee, has shown that the draft zoning would actually allow bigger structures to be built than under current zoning, incentivizing teardown, not reducing them.
+Density proponents say 'that's under current zoning,' but analysis by Councilor at Large Pam Wright, Ward 3's representative on the Zoning & Planning Committee, has shown that the draft residential zoning would actually allow bigger structures to be built than under current zoning, incentivizing teardown, not reducing them.

 Another provision of the draft zoning would transfer approval authority for special permits for up to 20 units (so-called "small" developments), to the Planning & Development Board, which is appointed by the mayor, rather than the elected City Council.
 That would concentrate even more power in the mayor's hands.
 (Although Planning Boards are the special-permit granting authority in many towns, in towns, Planning Board members are typically elected by the voters, not appointed.)